idhubnetwork/jsontokens/README.md

 # DID JSON TOKEN
 DID json token is for authorization and authentication with Ethereum Elliptic Curve Digital Signature Algorithm.It's a tools for creating and managing decentralized identities, and for requesting and exchanging verified data between identities.

-## EXAMPLE
-DID jsontoken is used to authorization and authentication for decentralized identities.
-DID JWT is a json web token with `{alg:ES256k}` in header due to signature algorithm only use Ethereum ECDSA.

 ## Getting started
 1. Install jsontokens
 ```sh